What are the requirements for admission?

 - City College of San Francisco Credit Placement Test in Math & English

-- Eligibility for English 93 or completion of ESL 160 from CCSF
+- Completion of ESL 160 or eligibility for English 93 or above from CCSF

 - Anatomy & Physiology from school accredited by WASC.
 The course must be at least 3 units, and with a C grade or better completed within the last 5 years.